BattleOfYultong/Succession-System/ReadME.txt

 Steps to Install

-Import the sucessor_db in PHPmyAdmin, Name it sucessor_db then press create then click import at the top menu then select the sucessor_db file
+Import the sucessor_db in PHPmyAdmin, Name it sucessor_db <----(just copy the name) then press create then click import at the top menu then select the sucessor_db file

 !!Important Note!!